The pros and cons of opening a money market account

 Now that you know the answer to “What is a money market account?” you may wonder whether money market accounts are safe.
 (It’s a great question!)

 Money market accounts are generally considered safe instruments; banks use money to invest in liquid, stable, low-risk securities.
-Money market accounts are insured by the FDIC or the NCUA.
+Money market accounts are insured by the FDIC or the NCUA up to the maximum allowed by law.
 Keep in mind, money market accounts are not the same thing as money market funds, which are offered by investment companies and are not FDIC or NCUA insured.

-If you want a safe investment option insured by a federal entity with checkwriting and debit card capabilities, a money market account might be a great option for you.
+If you want a saving option insured by a federal entity with checkwriting and debit card capabilities, a money market account might be a great option for you.

 How do I choose the best money market account?